-Everyone who comes to our hearings is treated with dignity and respect.
+Everyone who attends our hearings is treated with dignity and respect.

-The members of this Board are tasked with making very difficult decisions and I thank each member of their dedication and commitment to this process.
+The members of this Board are tasked with making very difficult decisions and I thank each member for their dedication and commitment to this process.

-This Annual Report is a summary of our work in the 2020-2021 fiscal year and a brief background of this Board's historical development.
+This Annual Report is a summary of our work in the 2021-2022 fiscal year and a brief background of this Board's historical development.